andyfase/cfncli/docs/docs/features.md

 | `AWS::Serverless::Application`              | Location                                                     |
 | `AWS::CodeCommit::Repository`               | Code.S3                                                      |

-In additiion any `AWS::I	nclude` used within a template (used for transforms) can also be packaged.
+In addition any `AWS::Include` used within a template (used for transforms) can also be packaged.

 ## Stack References